Scheduler internals in Go ↔ Java: how your code is actually executed

 netpoller -> scheduler -> G queue

 It is important to understand that the scheduler in Go is cooperative + partially preemptive.
-If a goroutine does not perform a syscall or yield the CPU for a long time, it can block others.
-Therefore, use the runtime.Gosched() function or break up tasks.
-In Java, this is resolved at the OS scheduler level, but the cost is greater overhead.
+If a goroutine does not make a syscall for a long time or does not yield the CPU, it can block others.
+Therefore, use runtime.Gosched() functions or break tasks down.
+In Java, this is handled at the OS scheduler level, but the cost is more overhead.

 This mechanism is critical in microservices and systems with a large number of concurrent requests.
 Go is well-suited for API gateways, proxies, and batch processing.
 Java is for complex enterprise systems with thread control.
-The plus of Go is automatic scaling of tasks.
-The minus is less control over scheduling.
-Java provides fine-grained control through thread pools.
+The advantage of Go is automatic task scaling.
+The downside is less control over scheduling.
+Java gives fine-grained control through thread pools.

 Netpoller (epoll + kqueue)

-Netpoller (epoll + kqueue) - the kernel monitors sockets 👁️📡, epoll/kqueue notify about events
+Netpoller (epoll + kqueue) - the core monitors sockets 👁️📡, epoll/kqueue notify about events

-Netpoller is a component of the Go runtime that uses OS mechanisms (epoll in Linux, kqueue in BSD/macOS) to monitor IO readiness.
-It allows for efficient handling of thousands of connections without blocking threads.
+Netpoller is a component of the Go runtime that uses OS mechanisms (epoll in Linux, kqueue in BSD/macOS) to track IO readiness.
+It allows efficient handling of thousands of connections without blocking threads.

-When a goroutine performs IO, the descriptor is registered with netpoller.
-The OS then informs (via epoll/kqueue) when the socket is ready.
-Netpoller wakes up the corresponding goroutine through the scheduler.
+When a goroutine performs IO, the descriptor is registered in netpoller.
+Then the OS notifies (through epoll/kqueue) when the socket is ready.
+Netpoller wakes up the corresponding goroutine via the scheduler.

-In Java, the equivalent is Selector (NIO).
-But the developer has to write the select() loop and manage events themselves.
+The Java equivalent is Selector (NIO).
+But the developer must write the select() loop and manage events themselves.
 Go hides this behind the standard library.

 package main